Badgerati/Pode.Web/README.md

 # Pode.Web

-> This is still a work in progress, until v1.0.0 there will be breaking changes in releases.
+> This is still a work in progress, until v1.0.0 expect possible breaking changes in some releases.

 This is a web template framework for use with the [Pode](https://github.com/Badgerati/Pode) PowerShell web server (version 2.0+).

 It allows you to build web pages purely with PowerShell - no HTML, CSS, or JavaScript knowledge required!

-You can build charts, forms, tables, general text, tabs, login pages, etc. There's a light/ dark theme, and you can fully customise the CSS yourself.
+You can build charts, forms, tables, general text, tabs, login pages, etc. There's a light/dark theme, and you can supply and custom CSS file yourself.

 ## Libraries

 The Pode.Web templates are built using [Bootstrap](https://getbootstrap.com), [jQuery](https://jquery.com), [Feather icons](https://feathericons.com), [Chart.js](https://www.chartjs.org), and [Highlight.js](https://github.com/highlightjs/highlight.js).

 At present these are loaded using the jsDelivr CDN.

+> Note: where a `-Icon` parameter is available, refer to [Feather icons](https://feathericons.com) for names

 ## Usage